 And then it’s gone.

-I run to the door, my eyes wide with disbelief.
-This little square of plastic, for whatever reason, has become a narrow-viewed camera in an alien world.
-This is incredible.
+I run to the pet-gate, my eyes wide with disbelief.
+This little square of plastic has given me a glimpse of an alien world.
 I can’t believe that—

-Rational thinking kicks back in.
 It wasn’t real.
-On the heels of that: Maybe you’re sick.
-You should go see a doctor.
+Then: Maybe you’re sick.
+Go see a doctor.

 I’m filled with dread as I consider my fate.
 Pitying looks.
-Awkward condolences.
 Prescription meds.
-Endless tests—evaluation after evaluation after evaluation.
+Endless tests.

-No. I clench my jaw, deciding the issue then and there.
+No. I clench my jaw, deciding the issue.
 I’m not crazy.
-I can’t be.
-I won’t be.

-I slide the glass door a little to the left, enough to poke my head through to the outside balcony.
-Gribbles is laying on his belly, chewing on his rawhide.
-He meets my eyes and gives me a warning growl: Leeme ’lone.
+I slide the door a little to the left, poking my head through to the outside balcony.
+Gribbles is splayed on his poochy belly, chewing his rawhide.
+He growls lightly and meets my gaze: Leeme ’lone.
 Dis bone is MINE.